freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Trial.md

 ## Trial Class

-The class which represents an experimental trial as a collection of `Step` objects representing successive steps where groups of stimuli are presented together
+This class represents an experimental trial as a collection of `Step` objects representing successive steps where groups of stimuli are presented together.
+A collection of steps make up a trial when a response is required from the participant.

 ```csharp
 public class Trial